jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Shanghai.md

    ④ Official seal of the filing unit (the Verification Form shall be sealed during the process)

    ⑤ Authorization Letter of Legal Person (**this should be provided when website's responsible person is not the legal person** [ Authorization Letter of Shanghai.docx](https://beianwendang.s3.cn-north-1.jdcloud-oss.com/beianrumen/guanjuguize/shanghai/shanghaishouquanshu.docx))

+   ⑥ Undertaking for Filing of Internet Information Service in Shanghai ([Undertaking for Filing of Internet Information Service in Shanghai (Version 2020) .docx](https://beianwendang.s3.cn-north-1.jdcloud-oss.com/wendangxiazhai/shanghaifuwuchengnuoshu/fuwuchengnuoshu.docx))

 **Rules of Personal Filing in Shanghai**